Teksta versija

 9.1. evaluate the information provided in the self-assessment report on the scientific institutionʼs activity (hereinafter - the self-assessment report);

-9.2. evaluate the information included in the Information System regarding the scientific institution;
+9.2. evaluate the information included in the Information System on the scientific institution;

-9.5. prepare a review on the evaluation results of each scientific institution or the assessment entity referred to in Sub-paragraph 15.2 of this Regulation (hereinafter - the review).
+9.5. prepare a review on the evaluation results of each scientific institution or the entity to be evaluated referred to in Sub-paragraph 15.2 of this Regulation (hereinafter - the review).

 10. The performer shall, in cooperation with the heads of the group of experts:

-10.1. provide an opportunity for the scientific institution to become acquainted with the report and to provide objections and supplements for it within 10 working days from the day when the opportunity to become acquainted with the report was provided thereto;
+10.1. provide an opportunity for the scientific institution to become acquainted with the review and to provide objections and supplements for it within 10 working days from the day when the opportunity to become acquainted with the review was provided thereto;

-11. The Ministry, upon consulting with sectoral ministries to which scientific institutions are subordinate, the organisations representing scientific institutions, and the Latvian Council of Science, shall develop and approve the sample form for the self-assessment report.
+11. The Ministry shall, by consulting with sectoral ministries to which scientific institutions are subordinate, the organisations representing scientific institutions, and the Latvian Council of Science, develop and approve the sample form for the self-assessment report.

 12. The Ministry shall publish a sample form for the self-assessment report in the Information System until 1 January of the evaluation year.